Casey Gwinn, Esq.

-Chelsea Armstrong is the Project Coordinator for Camp HOPE America.
+Chelsea Armstrong is a Regional Coordinator for Camp HOPE America.
 With Camp HOPE America, Chelsea provides logistical support to help Alliance partners implement Camp HOPE America across the nation.
 Chelsea worked directly with survivors as an AmeriCorps member with the Wyoming Coalition Against Domestic Violence and Sexual Assault by facilitating empowerment classes to women in the Wyoming Women’s Prison.
 A native of Denver, Chelsea is an avid camper and is a graduate of the University of Wyoming where she majored in Criminal Justice.